-Connor Erickson is entering his fourth season as the Head Men’s Soccer Coach at Wentworth Institute of Technology and has improved the program in each of his three seasons.
+Connor Erickson is entering his fifth season as the Head Men’s Soccer Coach at Wentworth Institute of Technology and has improved the program in each of his three seasons.

 In his first season (2013) Wentworth may have finished 2-15-1, however the Leopards would earn a spot in the CCC Tournament after missing the playoffs in 2012.
 Playing one of the toughest schedules in the country, three of Wentworth's losses were by a single goal and one of the two wins was over Roger Williams, which was regionally ranked.